$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Notation and Problem Definition

-where $\mathbb{T}_A(\bullet;\theta_A)$ and $\mathbb{T}_{Y|A}(\bullet;\theta_Y)$ represent monotonic transformations parameterized by deep neural networks $\theta{=}(\theta_A,\theta_Y)$ using the integration-based (UMNN) transformer~\cite{wehenkel2019UMNN}.
-The conditioning of $Y$ on its parent variable $A$ in $\mathbb{T}_{Y|A}(\bullet;\theta_Y)$ is done with the graphical conditioner in GNF~\cite{wehenkel2020GNF} as defined by the Directed Acyclic Graph (DAG) $A{\rightarrow}Y$ assumed in Fig.~\ref{sfig:copula_confounding_cgnf_rho}.
-We aptly refer to our parametric model with the Gaussian copula assumption in Eq.~\eqref{seq:eps dist copula_confounding_rho_gnf} as $\rho$-GNF due to the similarities to GNF~\cite{wehenkel2020GNF} that propose normalizing flow with UMNN monotonic transformer and graphical conditioner for only observational density estimation, and not for causal inference or sensitivity analysis (herein lies our novelty over GNF).
-The UMNN transformers and graphical conditioners are trained by maximizing the $\log$-likelihood~\cite{kobyzev2020NF, papamakarios2021NF_pmi, wehenkel2020GNF} of the observational training dataset $\{(A^\ell,Y^\ell)\}^{N_{train}}_{\ell{ = }1}$ expressed as
+where $\mathbb{T}_A(\bullet;\theta_A)$ and $\mathbb{T}_{Y|A}(\bullet;\theta_Y)$ represent monotonic transformations parameterized by deep neural networks $\theta{=}(\theta_A,\theta_Y)$ using the integration-based unconstrained monotonic neural network (UMNN) transformer~\citep{wehenkel2019UMNN}.
+The conditioning of $Y$ on its parent variable $A$ in $\mathbb{T}_{Y|A}(\bullet;\theta_Y)$ is done with the graphical conditioner from graphical normalizing flow (GNF)~\citep{wehenkel2020GNF} using the directed acyclic graph (DAG) $A{\rightarrow}Y$ assumed in Figure~\ref{sfig:copula_confounding_cgnf_rho}.
+We aptly refer to our model with the Gaussian copula assumption in Eq.~\eqref{seq:eps dist copula_confounding_rho_gnf} as $\rho$-GNF due to the similarities to GNF and c-GNF that propose normalizing flows for observational density estimation and causal inference, but not for sensitivity analysis (herein lies our novelty over GNF or c-GNF).
+As any normalizing flow, the UMNN transformers and graphical conditioners are trained by maximizing the $\log$-likelihood of the observational training dataset $\{(A^\ell,Y^\ell)\}^{N}_{\ell{ = }1}$~\citep{wehenkel2020GNF, balgi2022cgnf}, for a fixed $\rho$.